-We often teach the basics to social media to businesses who are working on getting launched.
+We often teach the basics of social media to businesses that are working on getting launched.
 During general social media coaching sessions, we discuss business.facebook.com and how to use it for managing your Facebook and Instagram business pages.
 Sometimes we use this time to discuss Facebook groups, which can call for another coaching session.
 In these sessions, we discuss how to create and schedule posts using these tools.
-We believe Facebook and Instagram posts should be scheduled in advance (weekly, bi-weekly or monthly).
-Where as stories and reels should be posted on a daily or on more often, as-needed basis.
+We believe Facebook and Instagram posts should be scheduled in advance (weekly, bi-weekly, or monthly).
+Whereas stories and reels should be posted on a daily or on more often, as-needed basis.

 Tips on Starting in the Reel World